dasein/cv/hpfennig.e.rst

 .. class:: summary

-Internet handyman with over 14 years of experience working in startups.
-I enjoy solving problems and building infrastructure to help engineers get stuff done through automation.
+I am an Internet handyman with over 14 years of experience working in startups.
+I enjoy solving problems and building infrastructure to get stuff done through automation.
 Over the years I have built up experience in Test Automation, Systems and Network Administration, Internal Tools Development and Release Engineering.

 ------------------------------------------------------------
 skillset